 - If you are a registered holder, the proof of your stock ownership is your name and address as it appears on the proxy card or Notice of Internet Availability you have received.
-Our team will crosscheck this with a list of all registered holders to confirm your ownership. - If you are a beneficial holder (hold your shares at a bank or broker), your proof will be the copy of your legal proxy that you obtain from your bank or broker, a copy of your voter instruction form, proxy card, Notice of Internet Availability, or current broker statement.
-Please upload or email proof of stock ownership to virtualmeeting@viewproxy.com
+Our team will crosscheck this with a list of all registered holders to confirm your stock ownership. - If you are a beneficial holder (meaning, you hold your shares at a bank or broker), your proof will be the copy of your legal proxy that you obtain from your bank or broker, a copy of your voter instruction form, proxy card, Notice of Internet Availability, or current broker statement.
+Please upload or email proof of stock ownership to virtualmeeting@viewproxy.com.

-What is the difference between a stockholder of record and a beneficial owner of our common stock held in street name?
+What is the Difference Between a Stockholder of Record and a Beneficial Owner of our Common Stock Held in Street Name?

 Stockholder of Record.
-If your shares are registered directly in your name with our transfer agent, American Stock Transfer & Trust Company, LLC (AST"), you are considered the stockholder of record with respect to those shares, and we sent the Notice of Internet Availability directly to you.
+If your shares are registered directly in your name with our transfer agent, Equiniti Trust Company, LLC, you are considered the stockholder of record with respect to those shares, and we sent the Notice of Internet Availability directly to you.

-Beneficial Owner of Stock Held in Street Name If your shares are held in an account at a broker, bank or other nominee, then you are the beneficial owner of those shares in "street name," and the Notice of Internet Availability has been forwarded to you by your broker, bank or other nominee who is considered the stockholder of record with respect to those shares.
+Beneficial Owner of Stock Held in Street Name.
+If your shares are held in an account at a broker, bank or other nominee, then you are the beneficial owner of those shares in "street name," and the Notice of Internet Availability has been forwarded to you by your broker, bank or other nominee who is considered the stockholder of record with respect to those shares.
 As a beneficial owner, you have the right to instruct your broker, bank or other nominee on how to vote the shares held in your account.
 Those instructions are contained in a "vote instruction form."